How did the Tudor Rose come about?

 Tudor Battles and Wars

-The young king Edward V was declared illegitimate in 1483.
-His uncle, Richard Duke of Gloucester took the throne as Richard III.
+Richard Duke of York did not succeed in his challenge, but his son did, becoming King Edward IV in 1461.
+His son, the young king Edward V was declared illegitimate in 1483 and Edward IV’s brother, Richard Duke of Gloucester took the throne as Richard III.
 Soon afterwards, Edward V and his younger brother Richard, the Princes in the Tower, disappeared.
 Many people believe they were murdered by their uncle.

 In 1485 Henry Tudor landed at Milford Haven and marched inland.
 On hearing of the invasion, Richard III called his army to muster in Leicester.
 The two sides met at Bosworth Field on 22nd August 1485.
 Richard III was killed on the battlefield and Henry Tudor was proclaimed king.